Portfolio Sustainability Framework

 Jeff Rowe, Chief Executive Officer

-A scalable and data-driven framework, the PSF is designed to rate a given formulated product or seed variety, in a particular crop and specific geography.
+A scalable and data-driven framework, the PSF is designed to rate a given formulated product or seed variety for a specific crop and geography.

 The PSF was proactively developed considering characteristics and requirements specific to the sector, inspired by the Portfolio Sustainability Assessment guidelines set forth by the World Business Council for Sustainable Development (WBCSD), a framework widely embraced by many chemical companies, reporting tangible business benefits and progress.

-The overall methodology and a sample of products in the 2023 baseline were subject to review by external consultants, Arthur D. Little (ADL).
-ADL was one of the co-authors of the Portfolio Sustainability Assessment methodology published by the World Business Council for Sustainable Development (WBCSD) in 2018.
+To ensure methodological rigor, the overall methodology and a sample of products undergo annual review by external consultants, Arthur D. Little (ADL).
+ADL was one of the co-authors of the WBSCD Portfolio Sustainability Assessment methodology published in 2018.

 seedling